-Ernest Vineyards is in the process of building one of the most sophisticated production facilities in Wine Country today.
-Located in northern Sonoma County, this winery will represent the next phase for crush facilities—a building with space enough for Ernest and a number of like-minded small producers.
-We expect it to be online by Summer 2017.
-We’ll call it Grand Cru.
+Ernest Vineyards has partnered to build one of the most sophisticated production facilities in Wine Country today.
+Located in northern Sonoma County, this winery represents the next phase for crush facilities—a facility for like-minded small producers to have access to the absolute best in production equipment combined with tasting rooms and event space for our guests.
+Opened in 2017, we call it Grand Cru.

-Think of our Grand Cru facility like a cooperative; each of the brands we bring in will have access to private barrel rooms, on-site hospitality, state-of-the-art technology, and a shared facility for hosting club events.
-Capacity for the facility will be about 700 tons, which means we’ll be able to work with five or six other brands.
-We’ll select these brands carefully; to qualify for consideration, wineries must make a minimum of 100 tons per year and must come with their own winemakers.
-Stay tuned for more information about Grand Cru as the facility nears completion.
+Think of or Grand Cru like a cooperative; each of the brands have access to private barrel rooms, on-site hospitality, state-of-the-art technology, and a shared facility for hosting club events.
+Capacity for the facility is about 700 tons, which means we work with a select handful other brands.
+We selected these brands carefully; to qualify for consideration, wineries must make a minimum of 100 tons per year and must come with their own winemakers.